KillerCodeMonkey/graphql-pub-sub-with-initial-value/README.md

 GraphQLPupSubWithIntialValue is a simple npm package that extends GraphQLPubSub with an `asyncIteratorWithInitialState` method.
 It lets you define an async function how to get the initial value.

+Additionally it provides the possibilty to execute some cleanup work, when a client disconnects or the AsynIterator is closed.
+For that you can use the exported `withCancel` or the `pubSub.withCancel` function.

 For more information checkout the [GraphQL-Subscriptions](https://github.com/apollographql/graphql-subscriptions)

 ## Donate/Support